The Seat of Empire

 With the pets loosed on the greedy nation, there was a rapid expansion of bank credit, the nation was clogged with all sorts of paper money, eclipsing the confusion of the heady post-war period before the Panic of 1819.
 By law, the federal government paid in hard currency so Washington had plenty every weekly payday.
 But the dismal science (economics) had laws too.
 Brokers hoarded hard currency for shipping elsewhere and flooded the city with debased paper currency in return.
 A paper dollar was worth just 85 cents at a store.

 The low denominations of paper money were called "shinplasters" and were commonly used to pay for hack hire and menial services.
 The Democrats pushed bills outlawing paper money below a certain denomination in the city, insisting this would help end poverty in Washington.
+The charters of local, granted by congress for 15 years, began to expire.
+Congress was no hurry to renew their charters.

 But Washington was depression proof.
 It was so entwined with national self-esteem that one could argue that Black Hawk's War kept the city in funds.
 In 1832 he led an incursion of disparate Indians across the Mississippi River into Illinois.
 Seventy-seven whites and up to 600 Indians were killed.
 Black Hawk was captured and on his way to prison in Virginia, he was taken to the White House to meet Jackson.
 To impress barbarians an emperor needs a Rome.
 (And the mud and dust wouldn't mar Black Hawk's view of it.)